Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Introduction

 \subsection{\bf Outline of the paper}

 The paper is organized as follows.
-First, in Section \ref{sec:min-argmin}, we present some auxiliary results concerning the parametric regularity of minimum problems and minimal selections.
-Then, in Section \ref{sec:preliminaries}, we move to low-rank approximation, setting the proper notation and recalling basic results on SVD and POD.
-Things are then put into action in Section \ref{sec:results}, where we address the problem of parametric low-rank approximation under minimal regularity assumptions.
-Finally, in Section \ref{sec:corollaries}, we discuss the consequences of our results for practical algorithms involving universal approximators, such as, e.g., deep neural networks.
-Concluding remarks are reported in Section \ref{sec:conclusions}.
+First, in Section~\ref{sec:preliminaries}, we \review{introduce some notation and recall some preliminary results on low-rank approximation and parametric minimization problems.} Things are then put into action in Section~\ref{sec:results}, where we address the problem of parametric low-rank approximation under minimal regularity assumptions; in terms of novelty, this is our main contribution.
+Finally, in Section~\ref{sec:corollaries}, \review{we explore the practical implications of our findings, focusing on numerical algorithms that are based upon universal approximators—such as deep neural networks.
+In doing so, we also present numerical experiments that support and illustrate our conclusions.} Concluding remarks are reported in Section~\ref{sec:conclusions}.
 For the sake of better readability, technical proofs and supplemental results are postponed to the Appendix.